moria-robinson/PH-soil-networks-2019/README.md

 - plant.traits_RI.csv

 ## Randomization outputs
-subsampling code takes a long time to run.
-These are the outputs used in MS. Script (6) describes each file.
+Resampling / calculating modularity takes a long time to run.
+These are the outputs from script (5) used in MS. Script (6) describes each file.

 - emp_q&q_max.csv
 - Q_from.subsampling.csv